 Thank you for wanting to find out more ways to get involved with Incoming Festival.
-We are now accepting submissions for the 2017 festival.
+We are no longer accepting submissions for the 2018 festival, but do look below to see how we programme the festival and consider applying for the 2019 festival.

 Details of our submission process can be found below.